getlarge/nx-heroku/README.md

 ## Deploying to Heroku

 To deploy your application to Heroku, you need to have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
-In Github Actions, it comes already installed.
+In Github Actions, it comes already installed in the runners.

 When running the executor, it will login to Heroku with the credentials (`email`, `apiKey`) provided via the executors options.